realmowhamad/realmowhamad/README.md

 2. Implemented a real-time chat application with WebSocket and Node.js, improving communication efficiency.
 3. Led a team to redesign a corporate website, resulting in a 30% increase in user retention.

-💻 I speak not in my mother tongue, but in JavaScript!
-I’ve worked extensively with React, Next.js, and other modern web technologies.
+💻 I speak not in my mother tongue, but in JavaScript and Python!
+I’ve worked extensively with React, Next.js, Django, and other modern web technologies.
 My goal is to continuously learn and apply new skills to create seamless user experiences.

 ✏️ Alongside my work, I contribute to open-source projects and enjoy sharing knowledge through blogging and community events.